Sextus Afranius Burrus

 Sextus Afranius Burrus (born AD 1 in Vasio, Gallia Narbonensis; died AD 62) was a prefect of the Praetorian Guard and was, together with Seneca the Younger, an advisor to the Roman emperor Nero, making him a very powerful man in the early years of Nero's reign.

 Agrippina the Younger chose him as Prefect in 51 to secure her son Nero's place as emperor after the death of Claudius.
 For the first eight years of Nero's rule, Burrus and Nero's former tutor Seneca helped maintain a stable government.
 Burrus acquiesced to Nero's murder of Agrippina the Younger but lost his influence over Nero anyway.
-He died in 62, some say from poison.
+He died in 62, some say from poison, though officially he died of throat cancer.

 The cognomen "Burrus" is the Latin version of the name Pyrrhus, king of Epirus.